DanielPlatnick/neural_net_learning_visualization/README.md

 #### main.py
 - Define the sequential model.
-- For the two dense layer, we used Relu and Sigmoid activation functions.
+- For the two dense layers, we used Relu and Sigmoid activation functions.
 - We used "adam" for the optimization.
 - In this file, we generate the datasets.